bokshi-gh/http-codec/README.md

 A lightweight C++ library for encoding and decoding HTTP/1.1 requests and responses.

-It provides structured abstractions (HTTPRequest, HTTPResponse) and utilities to convert between raw HTTP messages and strongly-typed objects.
+It provides structured abstractions (`HTTPRequest`, `HTTPResponse`) and utilities to convert between raw HTTP messages and strongly-typed objects.

+Ideal for building C++ backend services or experimenting with HTTP message handling.

 ---